GenoTheMundane/mechagic/src/creations/drawings/index.md

 ---
 layout: t2
 title: Drawings
-ogd: An art gallery that has a buncha my drawings
+ogd: An art gallery that has a bunch of my drawings
-propd: An art gallery that has a buncha my drawings
+propd: An art gallery that has a bunch of my drawings
 ---